compphil2mmae/compphil2mmae.github.io/content/post/250714_Ausschreibung_Researchers/index.en.md

 CompPhil²MMAE offers a dynamic, collaborative, and interdisciplinary working environment.
 In our research and teaching, we focus on

-- computational (LLM-based) methods in philosophy;
+- computational (LLM-based) methods in philosophy
-- normative models of reasoning and argumentation;
+- normative models of reasoning and argumentation
-- the logical analysis of political and scientific debates;
+- the logical analysis of political and scientific debates
-- methods and tools to enhance the epistemic quality of public deliberation;
+- methods and tools to enhance the epistemic quality of public deliberation
-- fundamental questions in moral theory;
+- fundamental questions in moral theory
-- the ethics of public discourse;
+- the ethics of public discourse
-- normative challenges in socially relevant applied contexts such as climate change, surveillance, and artificial intelligence;
+- normative challenges in socially relevant applied contexts such as climate change, surveillance, and artificial intelligence
-- 19th-century British moral and social philosophy.
+- 19th-century British moral and social philosophy

-For descriptions of ongoing and past research projects, as well as information about the CompPhil²MMAE team, feel free to browse around.
+For descriptions of ongoing and past [research projects]({{% ref "/research" %}}), as well as information about the [CompPhil²MMAE team]({{% ref "/team" %}}), feel free to browse around.

 If you have any further questions about the positions, please contact Gregor Betz (gregor.betz@kit.edu) or Christian Seidel (christian.seidel@kit.edu).